 What about travel during the pandemic?

 Before you make travel plans, be sure to double-check any rules pertaining to your destination and mode of transportation.
-Many states, cities and countries have travel restrictions or guidelines in place that could affect your trip.
-AARP has a list of coronavirus restrictions in every state.
-Plus, the CDC has country-specific travel recommendations based on COVID-19 risk levels.
+Many states, cities and countries have travel restrictions or guidelines in place that could affect your trip, and these are changing rapidly with the emergence of the omicron variant.

 The CDC says both vaccinated and unvaccinated travelers should still follow these recommendations for traveling safely: